 Bruni and Calado won 6 Hours of Nurburgring and the collected five consecutive podiums to finish the season third in a classification of GT drivers.

 In 2017, Bruni made a big change, moving from Ferrari rival Porsche GT Team.
 As a factory driver, he was representing German brand in the IMSA SportsCar Championship, sharing the #912 Porsche 911 RSR with Laurens Vanthoor.
 Bruni joined the team in the fifth round and scored two podiums until the end of the season, finishing 10th in GTLM class.

-In 2018, Bruni will participate in endurance races of the IMSA Championship and his main programme will be in the FIA World Endurance Championship, at the wheel of the #91 Porsche 911 RSR.
+In 2018, Bruni participated in some endurance races of the IMSA Championship while his main programme would be driving the #91 Porsche 911 RSR in the super season of the FIA World Endurance Championship.